SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~~

 Nested types defined within a private type have an automatic access level of private.
+Nested types defined within a file-private type have an automatic access level of file-private.
 Nested types defined within a public type or an internal type
 have an automatic access level of internal.
 If you want a nested type within a public type to be publicly available,